Windows Network Drive (WND)

 For each WND mount point distinguished by a SERVER - SHARE pair:

-Password: Create a file readable only by the www-data and outside the directories handled by apache (let’s suppose in /tmp/mypass).
+www-dataand outside the directories handled by apache (let’s suppose in /opt/mypass).
 The file must contain only the password for the share.
-In this example our file is: "/tmp/mypass".
+In this example our file is: "/opt/mypass".
 The listener will read the contents of the file and use them as the password for the account.
 This way, only root and the apache user should have access to the password.

-[Unit] Description=ownCloud WND Listener for SERVER SHARE After=syslog.target After=network.target Requires=apache2.service [Service] User=www-data Group=www-data WorkingDirectory=/var/www/owncloud ExecStart=/usr/bin/php ./occ wnd:listen -vvv SERVER SHARE USER --password-file=/tmp/mypass --password-trim Type=simple StandardOutput=journal StandardError=journal SyslogIdentifier=%n KillMode=process RestartSec=1 Restart=always
+[Unit] Description=ownCloud WND Listener for SERVER SHARE After=syslog.target After=network.target Requires=apache2.service [Service] User=www-data Group=www-data WorkingDirectory=/var/www/owncloud ExecStart=/usr/bin/php ./occ wnd:listen -vvv SERVER SHARE USER --password-file=/opt/mypass --password-trim Type=simple StandardOutput=journal StandardError=journal SyslogIdentifier=%n KillMode=process RestartSec=3 Restart=always [Install] WantedBy=multi-user.target

 Run the following command, once for each created file: